siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 296 Appendix C - The Emergence of Force and Charge.md

 $$

-The exact interaction across a sphere $S_R$ surrounding the compact torus is carried by the cross-stress tensor:
+The exact interaction across a sphere $S_R$ surrounding the compact torus is carried by the cross-stress tensor, that is, by momentum-flux transfer across the surrounding surface:

 $$
 \mathbf F_R